sycuricon/MorFuzz/README.md

 MorFuzz is a generic RISC-V processor fuzzing framework that can efficiently detect software triggerable functional bugs.
 Different from existing works, MorFuzz uses a novel dynamic mutation technique, named Instruction Morphing, to generate diverse and meaningful instruction streams on the fly.
 MorFuzz was evaluated on three famous RISC-V processors (i.e., BOOM, CVA6, and Rocket) and found 17 previously unknown bugs.
+For more details, please see our [Usenix Security 2023 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/xu-jinyan).

 This repository only contains libraries and scripts for artifact evaluation.
 You can get the source code of the [starship soc](https://github.com/sycuricon/starship), the [co-simulation framework](https://github.com/sycuricon/riscv-isa-cosim), and the [stimulus template generator](https://github.com/sycuricon/razzle) from their respective repositories.